smn1881/synaptiq-coding-assessments/react/README.md

     - Your component should meet the usability guidelines from polaris
     - You should update this readme explaining what usability features and capabilities you have implemented
     - You should be prepared to discuss your changes in detail and explain why they are great.

+## Project Details

+Project example page can be seen by running `yarn dev` on http://localhost:3000/combinedDate

+Implemented single-date pattern with option to use start and/or end date.
+Example page has test data that can be filtered by entering a start date.
+You can enter an optional end date to filter the data by selecting add end date.
+Dates can be reset by selecting the reset button.

+Story component for DateInput can be seen in http://localhost:6006/?path=/docs/example-datainput--docs

+Initial testing for DateInput can be tested by running `yarn test`.